adbar/trafilatura/docs/usage-cli.rst

     Keep track of images along with their targets (``<img>`` attributes: alt, src, title)

 .. note::
     Certain elements are only visible in the output if the chosen format allows it (e.g. images and XML).
 Including extra elements works best with conversion to XML/XML-TEI.

-If the output is buggy removing a constraint (e.g. formatting) can greatly improve the result.
+    The heuristics used by the main algorithm change according to the presence of certain elements in the HTML.
+If the output seems odd removing a constraint (e.g. formatting) can greatly improve the result.

 Output format